arthurmaffre/GFlowNet_LLM_Bayes/README.md

 `python gflownet_simple.py` demonstrates how to sample token sequences using the trained model.
 This is **not** a full GFlowNet implementation but should help start experimenting with the idea of sampling actions and computing probabilities.

+## Testing the model

+Run `python test_model.py` to train the transformer and then compute token-level accuracy on the dataset.
+The script also prints a few example generations so you can quickly gauge whether the model learned to add correctly.

 Feel free to modify these scripts to explore Bayesian updates using GFlowNet sampling strategies.